 While your child may be the apple of your eye, it’s unlikely your kid feels the same way about broccoli.
 Or spinach.
 Or other green foods.

-To fuel your kids’ appetite for health and learning, teach them to pack their own lunches. that this experiential (hands-on) learning boosts fruit and veggie intake, along with nutritional knowledge.
+To fuel your kids’ appetite for health and learning, teach them to pack their own lunches.

 According to the paper’s authors: “It is important to establish healthy eating behaviors early, as evidence shows that eating habits and patterns track into adulthood.
 Therefore, childhood is a period where education about healthy eating is essential for establishing healthy eating practices in later years.”